microsoft/BotFramework-WebChat/samples/07.advanced-web-chat-apps/a.upload-to-azure-storage/README.md

 ## Setup Azure Bot Services

-> We prefer to use [Bot Channel Registration](https://ms.portal.azure.com/#create/Microsoft.BotServiceConnectivityGalleryPackage) during development.
-This will help you diagnose problems locally without deploying to the server and speed up development.

-You can follow our instructions on how to [setup a new Bot Channel Registration](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).
+You can follow our instructions on how to [create an Azure Bot resource](https://docs.microsoft.com/en-us/azure/bot-service/abs-quickstart?view=azure-bot-service-4.0&tabs=userassigned#create-the-resource).

 1. Save the Microsoft App ID and password to `/bot/.env`
    -  ```